-Eligible applicants are specified by the RESTORE Act and Treasury's implementing regulations at 31 C.F.R.
-Part 34.
+Eligible applicants are specified by the RESTORE Act and Treasury's implementing regulations at 31 CFR Part 34.
 Only the following entities may apply for funding under this announcement:

-- 1. The Alabama Gulf Coast Recovery Council or such administrative agent as it may designate. - 2.
-The Florida counties of Bay, Charlotte, Citrus, Collier, Dixie, Escambia, Franklin, Gulf, Hernando, Hillsborough, Jefferson, Lee, Levy, Manatee, Monroe, Okaloosa, Pasco, Pinellas, Santa Rosa, Sarasota, Taylor, Wakulla, and Walton. - 3.
-The Coastal Protection and Restoration Authority Board of Louisiana through the Coastal Protection and Restoration Authority of Louisiana; - 4.
-The Louisiana parishes of Ascension, Assumption, Calcasieu, Cameron, Iberia, Jefferson, Lafourche, Livingston, Orleans, Plaquemines, St. Bernard, St. Charles, St. James, St. John the Baptist, St. Martin, St. Mary, St. Tammany, Tangipahoa, Terrebonne, and Vermilion. - 5.
-The Mississippi Department of Environmental Quality.

-6. The Office of the Governor of the State of Texas, or an appointee of the Office of the Governor.
+- 1) The Alabama Gulf Coast Recovery Council or such administrative agent as it may designate. - 2) The Florida counties of Bay, Charlotte, Citrus, Collier, Dixie, Escambia, Franklin, Gulf, Hernando, Hillsborough, Jefferson, Lee, Levy, Manatee, Monroe, Okaloosa, Pasco, Pinellas, Santa Rosa, Sarasota, Taylor, Wakulla, and Walton. - 3) The Coastal Protection and Restoration Authority Board of Louisiana through the Coastal Protection and Restoration Authority of Louisiana. - 4) The Louisiana parishes of Ascension, Assumption, Calcasieu, Cameron, Iberia, Jefferson, Lafourche, Livingston, Orleans, Plaquemines, St. Bernard, St. Charles, St. James, St. John the Baptist, St. Martin, St. Mary, St. Tammany, Tangipahoa, Terrebonne, and Vermilion. - 5) The Mississippi Department of Environmental Quality. - 6) The Office of the Governor of the State of Texas, or an appointee of the Office of the Governor.

-Only the above-named entities are eligible applicants who may apply for funding.
+Only the above-named entities are eligible to apply for a grant under the Direct Component program.
 Treasury does not make Direct Component grants directly to other entities or individuals.
 Interested third parties may contact their jurisdiction listed in the above paragraph to learn more about how the eligible entities select proposed activities.